rm3l/BuildGuide/README.md

 If repo-sync exits due to fetch errors at some point then run the mentioned repo sync cmd again as -f will fix broken source

 ### Modifying the device tree to build with you ROMS source
 Open up your file browser and navigate to the device folder at the root of your ROMS source.
 Continue by entering into your device's manufacture/codename folder.
-There will be 2 files that you need edit here.
+They'll be 2 files that you'll need to edit here.

 1. Rename lineage.dependencies to havoc.dependencies

-2. Open lineage.mk and replace all instances of "lineage" with "havoc"
+2. Open lineage.mk and replace all instances of "lineage" with "havoc" as shown in the examples below

-#Example
+###### Example
+"PRODUCT_NAME := lineage_angler" get's changed to "PRODUCT_NAME := havoc_angler"

+"$(call inherit-product, vendor/lineage/config/common_full_phone.mk)" gets changed to "$(call inherit-product, vendor/havoc/config/common_full_phone.mk)"

 # wip, time for sleep..